Skip to main content

 Hijr: Again?

-"The Department of Archaeology & Museums, Pakistan in association with Archaeological Survey of India celebrates 100 years of the Indus Saraswati civilization." read the banner at the conference inside the Partition Museum.
+"The Department of Archaeology & Museums, Pakistan, in association with Archaeological Survey of India, celebrates 100 years of the Indus Saraswati civilisation," read the banner at the conference inside the Partition Museum.

 Scripture expert intern Hoor Bhat stared at the board for quite some time.
 They were witnessing a historical event.
 Two countries at loggerheads had come together for the hundredth year celebration of discovering culture in the subcontinent they call home.
 She proudly wore the tricolour badge representing the country.
 She showed her ID card and walked in to be greeted by her seniors.